wolf-plugins/wolf-shaper/README.md

 ## Build manually

-First, clone the repo (note the "--recursive" argument):
+First, clone the repo (note the `--recursive` argument):

 ```
 git clone --recursive https://github.com/wolf-plugins/wolf-shaper.git
 cd wolf-shaper
 ```

-Then:
+Then, run the following command:

 ```
-BUILD_VST2=true BUILD_LV2=true BUILD_DSSI=true BUILD_JACK=true make
+BUILD_VST2=true BUILD_VST3=true BUILD_CLAP=true BUILD_LV2=true BUILD_DSSI=true BUILD_JACK=true make
 ```

-Prepend WIN32=true or MACOS=true to the command if applicable.
+You may also prepend `WIN32=true` or `MACOS=true` to the command, if applicable.

-All plugin builds will then be placed in the bin folder.
-Copy them to their appropriate place so that your plugin host can find them, and you're done :)
+All plugin builds will be placed in the bin folder.
+Copy them to an appropriate place so that your plugin host can find them, and you're done :)

-## Updating
+### Updating the source code

 This project uses git submodules.
 Thus, to update your local copy of the repo, you need to run the following commands: